jargawl/jargawl/README.md

 Project Information:

 The LifeView app will allow you to stop for a moment and think about owning your life 👀.
 It's an emotional tracker that will let you think about what emotions you experience the most✍️.
 With LifeView you can think about what you are grateful for in your life ☀️, what your goals are 📈, and in the dreams section you can say out loud what you dream about 🚀🚀🚀!
+The application is constantly adding new technologies and features, however because I work as a Flutter Developer  I don't have a lot of time for side projects.

 Stack and Skills: